ZarmDev/BTHSHub-Server/README.md

 ❌ Storing schedules and being able to get other user's schedule (if they are friends) ❌ Ability to delete your own account
 ❌ Delete and edit annoucements
+❌ More team actions like deletion or removing users from teams

 ## Common errors
 ### Illegal instruction        (core dumped)